technomancy/scpaste/README.md

 will upload an explanation as well as a listing of existing pastes.
 If a paste's filename includes "private" it will be skipped.

-## Todo

-* Automatically linkify URLs inside htmlfontify (stick it on the hfy-opts group of misc tunables according to fledermaus)

 ## Copyright

-Copyright © 2008-2018 Phil Hagelberg.
+Copyright © 2008-2018 Phil Hagelberg and contributors.
 Distributed under the same terms as GNU Emacs.